 How to Prevent Slimes from Spawning

 While having multiple Slimes around you is not that big of a problem, it can still get bothersome with time.
 You won’t want a Slime ruining your state of art farming mechanisms and vice versa.

-With that said, there are a few remedies you can try to alleviate the spawning issue.
+With that said, you can try a few remedies to alleviate the spawning issue.
 Some of these are mentioned below:

 Replace Grass With Leaf Blocks

-Slimes cannot spawn on leaf blocks no matter what.
-This garners for a good opportunity to replace your grass patches with Leaf blocks in the affected Slime Chunks.
+Slimes cannot spawn on leaf blocks, no matter what.
+This garners a good opportunity to replace your grass patches with Leaf blocks in the affected Slime Chunks.

 Carpet Your Floors With Glass

-Dig a block deeper than you normally would and add place glass blocks in the empty compartments.
-Slimes will not spawn on transparent surfaces, so it is easier to get rid of Slime chunks using this method.
+Dig a block deeper than you normally would and place glass blocks in the empty compartments.
+Slimes will not spawn on transparent surfaces, so it is easier to eliminate Slime chunks using this method.